BekahHW/postpartum-wellness-app/README.md

 # Contact

-The primary way to communicate about this projects is through issues, but you can also reach me at [@bekahhw](https://twitter.com/BekahHW) on Twitter.
+The primary way to communicate about this project is through issues, but you can also reach me at [@bekahhw](https://twitter.com/BekahHW) on Twitter.